Roulette (album): Background

 In November 2004, Blue released the compilation album Best of Blue.
 It spawned the top five hits "Curtain Falls", "Get Down on It" and "Only Words I Know" and reached the top ten on several international charts, eventually achieving multi-platinum status in Italy, Portugal, and the United Kingdom, while going gold in several other countries.
 In early 2005, the group announced that they would go on hiatus to focus on their solo careers for a while, but assured fans that they were not breaking up.
 A farewell tour that was due to include twelve UK shows plus concerts in Italy, Turkey and Germany, was cancelled however, when Lee Ryan developed vocal cord nodules on his throat and was told to rest his voice.
 It was eventually rescheduled in a reduced form and took place between June and July 2005.

 In 2009, rumors surfaced that Blue was planning a comeback, including the release of a new studio album.
 In July 2010, the band began recording new material for the project.
-In an March 2011 interview with Digital Spy, Ryan revealed: "We've been writing with Ne-Yo, and I've written at least a couple of songs on my own that will probably make the album.
+In a March 2011 interview with Digital Spy, Ryan revealed: "We've been writing with Ne-Yo, and I've written at least a couple of songs on my own that will probably make the album.
 We've also been working with Bruno Mars on a song called "Black & Blue" – he's sending his parts over from a demo we recorded a while ago.
 It's got some haunting notes on the chorus."
 They also revealed that three tracks on the album had been produced by RedOne, and that they felt that the material was "their best work to date".
 In October 2012, the group confirmed via their official Facebook page that the title of their fourth studio album would be Roulette.
 It was also revealed that the album would receive an early release in Germany, being made available from 25 January 2013.
 The band shot the album's artwork in a deserted casino in November 2012.